Skip to content

 cached_words = set(cached_message.lower().split())

-# Calculate Jaccard similarity
+# Calculate enhanced similarity for data processing context

-best_similarity = similarity
+best_similarity = combined_similarity

 best_match = cached_response